 5. Uneven individual engagement

-Agile workflow means that every team member is engaged in active development in any given moment.
+Agile workflow means that every team member is engaged in active development at any given moment.
 This means that individuals should be in charge of different development activities throughout the project’s duration.
 Once an operation is complete, individuals should quickly shift to other tasks in the development environment to shorten the turnaround time and assist their colleagues in collaboration.